frealmyr/containers-assignment/docs/Terraform.md

 ## AD

-This module contains a resource for granting access to AKS.
+This module contains a resource for granting access to AKS

 ## AKS

-This module creates a AKS cluster:
+This module creates a AKS cluster

   - Uses zone `1, 2` in `US East` (cheapest) for dual-zone cluster
     - To be used with multiple pods for high availability